Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Set frm3 = Forms!frmEmployees ' attach it to the frm3 object

 Assume that we have opened frm & frm2 instances first in memory before the default instance through the above code.
 How do we address those three instances in a program to do something?
-Let us forget about the frm, frm2, frm3 object references, for now, we will go with the straight method, like the one given below:
+Let us forget about the frm, frm2, and frm3 object references, for now, we will go with the straight method, like the one given below:

 name3 = Forms![frmEmployees].GetFirstName(5) 'target form in memory is the default instance